CodingTrain/website-archive/_Guides/community-contribution-guide.md

   source: "The link to your repository or website containing your version's code"
 ```

 Lets say you're contribution can't be run in the browser and you have a youtube video showing what it does.
-Youtube video direct links won't be accepted by the system, so you have to add the video id found in the end of the url as the video_id.
-For example
+Youtube video direct links won't be accepted by the system, so you have to add the video id found in the end of the url as the `video_id`.
+For example:

 ``` yaml
 - title: "Your version's title (choose a nice one!)"